Homemade Copycat Panda Express Orange Chicken

 • Serving suggestions: Serve with rice, broccoli, or toast

 This recipe brings the happiness and nostalgia of a fast-food meal, but with a lower price tag and portion control.
 The orange sauce is sticky and gooey, making it just like Panda Express.
+The texture is crispy because it's double fried to add that extra crisp - making sure every piece was browned to perfection.
 The time you put into this recipe will make you love and appreciate it even more.
-I double fried the chicken to add an extra layer of crisp - wanting to make sure every piece was browned and crispy.

 Why This Recipe Works